What is the role of the news media in society?

 In this news media model, the watchdog role is limited.
 The media in China can report on corruption, but only up to a point—and definitely not if the central government thinks that the reporting might lead to social unrest.

 The ‘shining a light’ role is also different from that in the Free Press model.
-Generally, the government in China finds out about new problems via social media and through the various channels in which it collects direct feedback from its citizens.
+Generally, the government in China finds out about problems via social media and through the various channels in which it collects direct feedback from its citizens.
 The government then decides how to address those issues, and then the media reports on what the government is doing or plans to do to solve the problem (and how citizens can help).

 This State Model is not unique to China.
 For example, Singapore, which is a democracy, also has a tightly-controlled news media with a lot of emphasis placed on maintaining harmony between the country’s many different racial and religious groups.
 In addition, in the State Model, news publications are less uniform than one may think, with some publications leaning more towards political propaganda and others leaning more towards infotainment.